-- 6. Undo the Velcro® that runs along the top and rear edge of the side window. - 7.
+- 7. Stow the windows carefully to avoid scratching. - 8.
+Undo the Velcro® that runs along the top and rear edge of the side window. - 9.
 Beginning from the rear lower corner, completely unzip the window.

-8. Once unzipped, remove the side window retainers from the door channel and body side channel.
+10. Once unzipped, remove the side window retainers from the door channel and body side channel.
 Repeat this step on the opposite side.

-9. Finish releasing the sail panel retainers from the body side channel at the rear corners of the vehicle.
+11. Finish releasing the sail panel retainers from the body side channel at the rear corners of the vehicle.